edgexfoundry/edgex-compose/compose-builder/README.md

     mqtt-bus:        Generates compose file with services configured for MQTT Message Bus The MQTT Broker service is also included. mqtt-verbose     Enables MQTT Broker verbose logging.
+    nanomq:          ** Experimental **
+                     Generates compose file with NonoMQ MQTT broker when mqtt-broker or mqtt-bus are specified Not valid in secure mode when uses with mqtt-bus
     nats-bus:        Generates compose file with services configured for NAT Message Bus The NATS Server service is also included.
 ```